raspberrypi/documentation/configuration/wireless/access-point.md

 bridge_ports eth0 wlan0
 ```

 The access point setup is almost the same as that shown in the previous section.
-Follow those instructions to set up the `hostapd.conf` file, but add `bridge=br0` below the `interface=wlan0` line and remove or comment out the driver line.
+Follow the instructions above to set up the `hostapd.conf` file, but add `bridge=br0` below the `interface=wlan0` line, and remove or comment out the driver line.

 ```
 interface=wlan0